SAFETY POLICY AND AIRGUN LAW.

 Airguns and the law.

-If you are under 14 years old, you have to be supervised by an adult, (over 21.)
+If you are under 14 years old, you must be supervised by an adult, (over 21.)

-You can shoot in your garden, as long as pellets do not leave the boundaries of the property, so don’t shoot high.
+You can shoot in your garden, if pellets do not leave the boundaries of the property, so don’t shoot high.

 Think of your neighbours.
 Fit a silencer, and use a soft backstop, such as old carpet in front of a solid backstop to reduce noise.
 Never shoot from the bottom of your garden towards the house.
 Never shoot from a bedroom window.
 If you rent your property, check your lease, as many landlords do not allow shooting.